Awesome

 βππ Who worked on Harmony?

 Harmony is a collaboration project between Ulster University, University College London, the Universidade Federal de Santa Maria, and Fast Data Science.
-Harmony is funded by Wellcome as part of the Wellcome Data Prize in Mental Health.
+Harmony has been funded by Wellcome as part of the Wellcome Data Prize in Mental Health and by Economic and Social Research Council (ESRC).

 The core team at Harmony is made up of: